AllenInstitute/mouse_connectivity_models/docs/glossary.rst

 .. glossary::

+        connection density
+                The :term:`connection strength` between two regions divided by the size of the target :term:`region`.

         connection strength
                 The sum of the connection weights from all voxels in a source :term`region` to all voxels in a target :term:`region`.